JeremyCollinsMPI/Flight-delays/README.md

 I could have used other crossed features, such as Hour of the day x Airline and so on.
 These all may reduce the error.

-I could have used other data, such as weather data for the arrival airport.
-Reasons I did not: i) this is already modelled to some extent by week x arrival (seasonal effects); (ii) extreme weather events only account for 4% of flight delays (https://www.bts.gov/topics/airlines-and-airports/understanding-reporting-causes-flight-delays-and-cancellations); (iii) there is a methodological reason for not including weather data, which is that it is unknown in advance (so weather data would be useless for predicting future flight delays).
-One could use past weather forecasts as data (e.g. a few days ahead), and this would be more useful.
+The model could use other data such as weather forecasts (forecasts of extreme weather events in particular could predict delays).
+To some extent this is already modelled by the feature cross Arrival x Week, which is partly in order to model seasonal changes in the probability of delay in particular destinations.
+Extreme weather events account for 4% of delays (https://www.bts.gov/topics/airlines-and-airports/understanding-reporting-causes-flight-delays-and-cancellations) and so may help improve the accuracy of the model.

 I experimented with other activation functions besides sigmoid, including relu and a custom activation function 1 - (e ^ (-x)), neither of which improved accuracy or speed of training.

 The model predicted the output of 0 or 1 directly, without predicting the amount of time of the delay.
 There may be some improvement if the time is predicted directly.
+To test this I coded delays of more than 1.5 hours as 0.5 (0 being no claim and 1 being a claim), to test whether the model trained on this data would then be more accurate in predicting the unchanged test data.